 Over the past several months global retail has seen e-commerce sales grow over 81% compared to the same period last year, according to Card Not Present.
 Some sectors have seen triple-digit growth year over year.
 Most online retailers have been ill-prepared to handle this increase in transactional volume in such a short amount of time, which has resulted in rapid fraud loss increases.
-Prior to COVID-19, Gartner analysts had forecasted an 8% decrease in fraud for 2020, but have since revised the projection to increase 10-15%.
+A recent white paper from Aite Group reported that prior to COVID-19, a large financial institution forecasted an 8% decrease in fraud for 2020, but has since revised the projection to increase 10-15%.

 What does this all mean?

 Bad actors are taking advantage of the pandemic to exploit the online retail channel.
 The increased remote channel usage—online, mobile, and contact centers in particular—continues to be an area where retailers are exposed.
 Account takeover, through phishing and relaxed call center controls, is rising as well.
 Increases in phishing attacks are leading to compromised and stolen identities and synthetic identity fraud.